ubilabs/test/04-map/README.md

 * https://developers.google.com/maps/documentation/javascript/examples/

 Note: We will sent you a API key that should work on Stackblitz and localhost:1337.

-If yiu run into problems, let us know.
+If you run into problems, please let us know.